 While the weakening and contraction rules are not explicitly given in LKF, both of these rules occur implicitly.
 The decide rule does an implicit contraction on the formula P: hence, the only formulas contracted in an LKF proof are positive formulas.
-The init and the $t^+$ rules do implicit weakening on the formulas in $\Theta$ : thus weakening is available for positive formulas and negative literals.
-Thus, a negative, non-literal formula is never weakened nor contracted: in that sense, such formulas are treated linearly, in the sense of linear logic (Girard 1987).
+The init and the t^+ rules do implicit weakening on the formulas in Θ : thus weakening is available for positive formulas and negative literals.
+Thus, a negative, non-literal formula is never weakened nor contracted: such formulas are treated linearly, in the sense of linear logic (Girard 1987).